ratarov/ratarov/README.md

 ### Hello World!
 I'm Ruslan A. 👋 Python developer
-I have been working in Purchasing for the last 10+ years.
-My current position is Head of Purchasing dept in Ford Motor Company (Russia).
-This industry gave me great experience in problem-solving, an understanding of how business works & its demands and other valuable soft skills, but...
+I worked in Purchasing from 2010 to 2022, with my last position being Head of the Purchasing Department at Ford Motor Company (Russia).
+This experience provided me with valuable skills in problem-solving, a deep understanding of how businesses operate and their demands, as well as other important soft skills, but...

-Since 2022, I've been involved in Python web development, and that's my new passion, which drives me and gives me great professional satisfaction.
+Since 2022, I have been pursuing my passion for Python web development, which brings me great professional satisfaction and drives me forward in my career.

-#### Languages & tools:
+#### Main languages & tools:
-Python - Django - Django REST Framework - FastAPI - Flask - HTML - HTMX - aiogram - pyTelegramBotAPI<br>
+Python - Django - DRF - FastAPI - Flask - HTML - HTMX - aiogram - pyTelegramBotAPI<br>
-SQL - SQLite - PostgreSQL - SQlAlchemy - Redis - RabbitMQ - Celery<br>
+SQL - SQLite - PostgreSQL - SQlAlchemy - Redis - RabbitMQ - Celery - Channels<br>
-Gunicorn - Nginx - Postman - Docker - Linux - VS Code - Git - Github - Pytest - OpenAPI - Sentry
+Gunicorn - Nginx - Postman - Docker - Linux - VS Code - Git - Github - Pytest - OpenAPI - Sentry - Rollbar

 #### Some of my open projects:
 - [DevRel Hack2.0](https://github.com/DevRel-hack/backend) - Concept of CRM for DevRel specialists - CodenRock Hackathon (finalist, winner of CustDev special award)